stevommmm/envf/README.md

 Like printf for your environment, designed for use in `docker-entrypoint.sh` to replace template files with current stack variables.

-When passed a filename containing a '.env' suffix it will replace all instances of `%VARIABLE%` found within with their matching environment variable values.
+When passed a filename containing a '.env' suffix it will replace all instances of `%VARIABLE%` found within with their matching environment variable values and write out a new file without the suffix.

 Unmatched environment variables or malformed variable names will be ignored.